-The PASSWORD for the video below is Texas Manliness.
+The PASSWORD for the video above is Texas Manliness.

 Gail Chord Schuler photo, taken in 1991 (not a very good photo, but it shows my heart).
 When this photo was taken, I was in the throes of Brent Spiner’s debut album Ol’ Yellow Eyes Is Back. . .you can see my love for Brent in my face.
 “Time After Time” from Brent’s album Ol’ Yellow Eyes Is Back was the first song I heard when I plopped Brent’s tape into my tape player in June 1991.
 It’s also my favorite song from his Ol’ Yellow Eyes Is Back.
 “Long, long time” shows that I, and not Loree McBride, reign over his heart.